|Coordinates:||47.9409 N 10.2981 E|

 In total 65 abbots have governed Ottobeuren Abbey.

-Most likely the first church was built here circa 764 AD - when the abbey was founded.
+Most likely the first church was built here sometimes around 764 AD - when the abbey was founded.
 It is known that a new church was built here in 1089.
 It was destroyed and new one was built in 1204, in 1553 - 1558 was built next church in Renaissance style.
 This structure was devastated between 1630 and 1635, in the Thirty Year's War and rebuilt in Baroque style in 1686.

 Nevertheless just a few decades later old buildings were removed and construction of entirely new church was started.